isc-projects/bind9/doc/arm/logging-categories.rst

     Note: the log message can also be due to packet loss.
 Before reporting servers for non-:rfc:`1034` compliance they should be re-tested to determine the nature of the non-compliance.
 This testing should prevent or reduce the number of false-positive reports.

-    Note: eventually ``named`` will have to stop treating such timeouts as due to :rfc:`1034` non-compliance and start treating it as plain packet loss.
+    Note: eventually :iscman:`named` will have to stop treating such timeouts as due to :rfc:`1034` non-compliance and start treating it as plain packet loss.
 Falsely classifying packet loss as due to :rfc:`1034` non-compliance impacts DNSSEC validation, which requires EDNS for the DNSSEC records to be returned.

 ``general``
     A catch-all for many things that still are not classified into categories.